ZachSaucier/Just-Read/README.md

   ### On a desktop or laptop

-Start Just Read by using Just Read's auto-selection, user-selection mode, or highlight mode.
+Start Just Read by using Just Read's auto-selection or user-selection mode.

 > **Note**: Keyboard shortcuts may have to be enabled for them to work correctly.
 To do this, go to `chrome://extensions/shortcuts` (`about:addons`, the gear icon -> "Manage Extension Shortcuts" in Firefox) and you can add/change shortcuts there.